-You should never judge a book by its cover.
-It’s ridiculous, right?
-But whether you like it or not, people tend to determine an email’s worth by its subject line.
+You’ve all heard the saying before: You should never judge a book by its cover.
+Sounds ridiculous, right?
+Well, whether you like it or not, that’s exactly how people tend to determine an email’s worth by its subject line.

 If you really want to get noticed and prove you are deserving of their time and attention, supercharge your email subject lines with emotion.
 Because in the end, no matter how much we rationalize, our buying decisions spring from our emotions.